Muzikie/service/services/fee-estimator/README.md

-# Lisk Service Fee Estimator
+# Klayr Service Fee Estimator

-The Fee Estimator service is primarily responsible to implement the [Dynamic Fee](https://github.com/LiskHQ/lips/blob/main/proposals/lip-0013.md) proposal.
-It implements the algorithm specified in [LIP-0016](https://github.com/LiskHQ/lips/blob/main/proposals/lip-0016.md) and provides estimates based on the network activity.
+The Fee Estimator service is primarily responsible to implement the [Dynamic Fee](https://github.com/KlayrHQ/lips/blob/main/proposals/lip-0013.md) proposal.
+It implements the algorithm specified in [LIP-0016](https://github.com/KlayrHQ/lips/blob/main/proposals/lip-0016.md) and provides estimates based on the network activity.

 > Note that this installation instruction is required only for development activities.
-For a regular Lisk Service user the official [documentation](https://lisk.com/documentation/lisk-service/) is sufficient to run an instance.
+For a regular Klayr Service user the official [documentation](https://klayr.xyz/documentation/klayr-service/) is sufficient to run an instance.
 The global readme file present in the root directory covers running all the microservices simultaneously.

 ## Installation